Tree By-Law Update

 Removing the building footprint exemption during a housing crisis is tone-deaf.
 Housing needs to be build faster and cheaper.
 Removing the exemption would increase the costs of housing and delay occupancy.
 Cutting ones nose to spite ones face.

-GK20 asked 11 months ago
+GK20 asked over 1 year ago

 Thank you for your feedback.